ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 This section has some steps that need to be taken on the boot master before the actual installation command can be run.

 *NOTE:* In these instructions, the root directory of the installation is referred to as `<ICP_HOME>`.
-A common convention is to install ICP in a directory that includes the ICP version in the directory name, e.g., `/opt/icp2.1`.
+A common convention is to install ICP in a directory that includes the ICP version in the directory name, e.g., `/opt/icp2101`.

 - It is assumed that Docker is installed and running on the boot-master machine.
-- It is assumed that the ICP images archive has been loaded into the Docker registry on the boot-master machine. (*NOTE:* The actual archive file name may be different depending on the versio of ICP you are installing.)
+- It is assumed that the ICP images archive has been loaded into the Docker registry on the boot-master machine. (*NOTE:* The actual archive file name may be different depending on the version of ICP you are installing.)
 ```
 tar -xf ibm-cloud-private-x86_64-2.1.0.1.tar.gz -O | docker load
 ```